- How to?

 To group the occurrences of a same line, click the

 buttons.
-If the sought term appears more than once in a given code line, there is no need to display this line more than once in the result.
+If the searched term appears more than once in a given line of code, there is no need to display this line more than once in the result.

 Filtering the results displayed (text search only)